 Jennie lived to be 87.
 It is not clear exactly how she supported herself after her husband died.
 We do know that she divided the house to rent out and she lived frugally.
 Her only child, Blanche, died April 13, 1935 after an extended illness with breast cancer.
 As a Christian Scientist, Blanche sought the help of a spiritual practitioner locally and at the Mother Church in Boston.
 She did not believe in medical treatment and endured excruciating pain without benefit of “even an aspirin” according to Ruth.

 Jennie herself sustained a serious burn from her coal stove.
 Her son-in-law John Freeman called for a doctor who insisted that she be hospitalized.
 Jennie could not afford a hospital, so the doctor suggested that she be admitted to the Binghamton Psychiatric Asylum, a state supported facility.
 When Ruth visited her there she was still in good spirits and telling stories.
 She died December 29th, 1942, less than a month after Ruth gave birth to her first child.

 According to family legend, Ruth could have inherited the house on James Street, but her father, John, forbade it, saying that “it was built with blood money.”
 This was interpreted to mean that the money was earned from the sale of liquor.
-Was Jennie’s father, Mr. Fraser, a tavern owner?
-We do not know.
-We do know the house still stands today.
+Apparently Jennie’s father, Mr. Fraser, owned a saloon and billiard parlor for a short time.
+The house on James St still stands today.

 This brief history of Jennie Fraser Bishop was written by Peg Johnston, her great granddaughter, with the help of memories from Ruth Freeman Johnston and Jeanette Freeman Wittman.
 All of the existing photos of Jennie are included here with additional photos from local archives.